Go deep into the art of directing in this intensive, guided by industry professionals

 Master Class: Catlin Adams on Film Acting

-As an optional precursor to the 10 Week Track, students may take this 2-Day Acting Course taught by Catlin Adams, one of Hollywood’s most in-demand acting coaches.
+As an optional precursor to the program, students may take this 2-Day Acting Course taught by Catlin Adams, one of Hollywood’s most in-demand acting coaches.
 Catlin has coached such actors as Nicole Kidman, Amy Adams, and Brad Pitt.
 This course falls on the weekend directly preceding the first week of the Directing Intensive.

 Please contact Registration for information on room & board fees for intensives at [email protected].